RevealBi/Documentation-jp/jp/wpf/getting-started.md

 # Getting Started with Reveal SDK

-## Step 1 - Create a New WPF Project
+## 手順 1 - Create a New WPF Project
 The steps below describe how to create a new WPF project.
 If you want to add the Reveal SDK to an existing application, go to [Step 2](#step-2---add-reveal-sdk).

 1 - Start Visual Studio 2019 and click **Create a new project** on the start page, select the **WPF App (.NET Framework)** template, and click **Next**.